QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Towards a standard quantum benchmark

 In this paper, we propose QPack: a benchmark targeted to measure the performance of applications executed on quantum computers and quantum computer simulators.
-The benchmark has three main components, as presented in Figure~\ref{fig:QPack_schematic}:\\ \textbf{Problem library}: A set of problems are provided to ensure practical relevance of the benchmark and a diverse means of evaluation.
-Alternative problems targeted by our benchmark are discussed in Section \ref{sec:QTRL}, \ref{sec:outline} and Appendix \ref{sec:selecting_app}.\\ \textbf{Quantum algorithm}: A quantum algorithm must be chosen which can be applied to various problems and is applicable on current quantum hardware and quantum simulators.
-With current quantum hardware in mind, a hybrid classical-quantum optimizer is chosen as our first quantum algorithm.
-The selected quantum optimizer is QAOA (Quantum Approximate Optimization Algorithm).
-The selection of this optimizer is further elaborated in Section \ref{sec:Quantum_Alg} and \ref{sec:details_qaoa}.
-The options and selection of the classical optimizer are discussed in Appendix \ref{sec:param_opt}.
-Measurements of these classical optimizers are done as well, which is further elaborated in Section \ref{sec:measurements}.
-The QPack benchmark is envisioned to grow as more quantum algorithms become applicable on quantum hardware.\\ \textbf{Performance evaluation}: The performance of quantum computers and simulators need to be evaluated according to a selection of metrics.
-Further discussion on these metrics is presented in Section \ref{sec:lit_rev} and \ref{sec:outline}.\\
+The benchmark has three main components, as presented in Figure~\ref{fig:QPack_schematic}: The problem library, the Quantum Algorithm and the Performance algorithm.
+The problem library contains a set of problems to be evaluated by the quantum algorithm.
+Alternative problems targeted by our benchmark are discussed in Section \ref{sec:QTRL} and Appendix \ref{sec:selecting_app}.
+The selected quantum optimizer is QAOA (Quantum Approximate Optimization Algorithm) \cite{farhi2014quantum}.
+The selection of this optimizer is further elaborated in Section \ref{sec:Quantum_Alg}.
+The performance evaluation of QAOA on a quantum device or simulator needs to be evaluated according to a selection of metrics.
+Further discussion on these metrics is presented in Section \ref{sec:lit_rev} and \ref{metrics}.\\

 In this paper, a set of metrics is proposed to suit the emerging quantum QAOA approach.
 QAOA is a promising quantum approach for optimization using relatively few qubits.
 With the current rate of development of scaling quantum hardware, this approach is expected to be one of the first to have practical applications.
-The contributions of this work are as follows. \begin{itemize} \item The general outline of the benchmark QPack, targeting essential metrics \item Analysis of classical optimizers to improve QAOA implementations \item Introducing the concept of quantum algorithm technology readiness level (QTRL), which gives a ranking of cutting edge QAOA implementations \end{itemize}
+The contributions of this work are as follows. \begin{itemize} \item The general outline of the benchmark QPack, targeting essential metrics \item Analysis of classical optimizers to improve QAOA implementations \item Introducing the concept of quantum algorithm technology readiness level (QTRL), which gives a ranking of cutting edge QAOA implementations \item Demonstration of the hardware agnostic benchmark, with results on IBM hardware and various simulators. \end{itemize}